 Market analysts that practice technical techniques believe that historical movements of a stock's price can be used to predict future price direction.
 Using methods such as charting, the technical analyst will examine the sequence of upward and downward movements for a stock.
 These patterns of movements allow the technical theorist to chart what they believe will be future movements for the stocks they are examining.

 The next theory we're going to talk about is the efficient market hypothesis (EMH).
-Subscribers to this theory believe the price of a stock reflects all publically known information about a company.
+Subscribers to this theory believe the price of a stock reflects all publicly known information about a company.
 In fact, individuals subscribing to what is termed the "strong" EMH believe that stock prices also reflect what insiders know too.

 Since public and private information concerning a company is instantly reflected in the market price of a stock, it's impossible for an investor to achieve "excess" returns.
 The principles of the random walk hypothesis are consistent with those of the efficient market hypothesis.